ocboogie/cim-home-page/app/assignments/H8/questions/ifSwitch.md

- * `if`: a if statement will run the code in the body if the condition evaluates to true;
+ * `if`: a if statement will run the code in the body if the condition evaluates to true:
  ```js
  if (false) {
     console.log("This will never run");